Shelby Mustang: Unique performance

 In 2002, Carroll Shelby partnered with Unique Performance which was reported to have been mismanaged and performed poorly with numerous customer complaints regarding false claims as to specifications and parts, poor workmanship and failure to deliver.

 On November 1, 2007, Unique Performance (constructing both Shelby and Chip Foose licensed Mustangs and Camaros) was raided by the Farmers Branch Police Department due to VIN irregularities (cars which have a number of VINs in various locations had VINs removed and moved illegally) and subsequently declared bankruptcy with all assets including numerous body shells and cars in construction auctioned off ending production.

 Denice Halicki and Gone in 60 Seconds

 The 2000 remake of the movie Gone in 60 Seconds had a custom 1967 Mustang 'Eleanor'.
 Carroll Shelby started to produce his own version of Eleanor, but Denice Halicki, widow of the original Eleanor's creator, filed suit against Carroll Shelby for infringing on the "Eleanor" trademark and copyrighted image.
 In 2008, Halicki won her case against Carroll Shelby.

-More recently, in 2022, the Shelby Estate won a case against Halicki, where it was decided "Eleanor" is not a character deserving of copyright protection.
+In 2022, the Shelby Estate won a case against Halicki, where it was decided "Eleanor" is not a character deserving of copyright protection.